In the week 35, your baby is

 Ultrasound

-If there are any concerns about your baby's growth, position, or amniotic fluid levels, an ultrasound may be performed to assess the situation and determine if any interventions are necessary.
+If there are concerns about your baby's growth, position, or amniotic fluid levels, an ultrasound may be performed to assess the situation and determine necessary interventions.

 Non-Stress Test (NST)

 This non-invasive test monitors your baby's heart rate in response to their movements.
-It helps ensure that your baby is receiving adequate oxygen and nutrients and is not in distress.
+It helps ensure that your baby receives adequate oxygen and nutrients and is not distressed.

 Biophysical Profile (BPP)

-In some cases, your doctor may recommend a BPP, which combines an ultrasound and an NST to evaluate your baby's well-being.
+Sometimes, your doctor may recommend a BPP combining an ultrasound and an NST to evaluate your baby's well-being.
 This test assesses your baby's movement, breathing, muscle tone, and amniotic fluid levels.

 Yes, fatigue is a common symptom during the third trimester.
 Your growing baby, hormonal changes, and the physical demands of pregnancy can all contribute to feelings of exhaustion.
 Listen to your body and rest when needed.